in

 • Studies have also shown that prolonged fasting may cause the omental fat to become resistant to intermittent fasting [Ref].

-• It is also important to know that some people go for liposuction to remove subcutaneous fats.
-Removing subcutaneous fats via liposuction can cause hypertrophy of the internal fat.
+• It is also important to know that some people go for liposuction to remove subcutaneous fat.
+Removing subcutaneous fat via liposuction can cause hypertrophy of the internal fat.

 Lifestyle:

 Your living environment greatly affects your body’s daily metabolic activities.
-In stress condition, greater amounts of Cortisol (a hormone released during stress) are secreted which increase the deposition of omental fat.
+In stress conditions, greater amounts of Cortisol (a hormone released during stress) are secreted, which increases the deposition of omental fat.

 Results suggested that stress-induced cortisol release plays a role in central fat storage and shows a relationship between psychological stress and increased risk of disease.
 [Ref]